What is the new outdoor classroom like?

 We have been working hard to build a covered outdoor space that allows for ventilation .
 We have created several new play areas that kids and parents will be able to rotate through, with a limit on the number of children at each area (max.4) at any given time.
 These changes will draw children to all parts of the playground to promote social distance as much as possible.
 We have set up an outdoor hand washing station.
 Students will enter the building only to use the bathroom and bathrooms will be disinfected after each use.

 What does pick up and drop-off look like?

 Parents will be asked to maintain 6 feet from other families during pick up and drop off.
 Using the east gate, families will line up every 6 feet while they wait to be checked in to school.
 At check in there will be a symptom and temperature check for each student and working parent.
 Older children will then be released to the classroom to wash hands.
 Younger children who need help with transition or support in handwashing will be assisted by a parent.
-Non working parents who enter the playground will exit through the west gate.
 At pick up, students will be released individually to parents who are waiting outside the east gate (maintaining a 6 foot distance between families).

 What would a typical class session look like?